wwone/AUTHOR/documentation/readme_docs.txt

    roles is explained.
 The two roles are: (1) Content Creator and (2) Technical Editor.
 This document is in LibreOffice format.

+7) Document describing the advantages and disadvantages of using AUTHOR for an e-document project.
+Text document.